California Vehicle Code

 The California Vehicle Code, informally referred to as the Veh.
-Code or the CVC, is the section of the California Codes which contains almost all statutes relating to the operation, ownership and registration of vehicles (including bicycles and even animals when riding on a public roadway) in the state of California in the United States.
+Code or the CVC, is a legal code which contains almost all statutes relating to the operation, ownership and registration of vehicles (including bicycles and even animals when riding on a public roadway) in the state of California in the United States.
+It is one of the 29 California Codes enacted by the California State Legislature.

 The Vehicle Code's "Rules of the Road" generally apply to operating vehicles, bicycles, and animals on a public roadway, except for provisions which by their very nature can have no application.
 The Vehicle Code also contains statutes concerning the California Department of Motor Vehicles and the California Highway Patrol.